-- explain the concept of dielectric constant and polarization in dielectric materials (L2) - interpret dielectricloss, Lorentz field and Claussius-Mosotti relation (L2) - classify the magnetic materials(L2) - explain the phenomenon of hysteresis for a ferromagnetic material and summarize the properties than and soft magnetic materials (L2)
+- explain the concept of dielectric constant and polarization in dielectric materials (L2) - interpret dielectric loss, Lorentz field and Claussius-Mosotti relation (L2) - classify the magnetic materials (L2) - explain the phenomenon of hysteresis for a ferromagnetic material and summarize the properties of hard and soft magnetic materials (L2)

-UNIT IV: Semiconductor physics
+UNIT IV: Semiconductor Physics

-Introduction, origin of energy band, intrinsic and extrinsic semiconductors, mechanism of conduction in intrinsic semiconductors, generation and recombination, carrier concentration in intrinsic semiconductors, variation of intrinsic carrierconcentration with temperature, n-type and p-type semiconductors, carrier concentrationinn-type and p-typesemiconductors.
+Introduction, origin of energy band, intrinsic and extrinsic semiconductors, mechanism of conduction in intrinsic semiconductors, generation and recombination, carrier concentration in intrinsic semiconductors, variation of intrinsic carrier concentration with temperature, n-type and p-type semiconductors, carrier concentration inn-type and p- type semiconductors.

-- outline the properties of semiconductors(L2) - interpret expressions for carrier concentration in intrinsic and extrinsic semiconductors(L2) - assess the variation of carrierconcentrationinsemiconductorswith - temperature (L5)
+- outline the properties of semiconductors (L2) - interpret expressions for carrier concentration in intrinsic and extrinsic semiconductors (L2) - assess the variation of carrier concentration in semiconductors with - temperature (L5)

-UNIT V: Semiconductor devices
+UNIT V: Semiconductor Devices

-Drift and diffusion currents in semiconductors, Hall effect and its applications, magnetoresistance, p-n junction layer formation and V-I characteristics, direct and indirect band gap semiconductors, construction and working of photodiode, LED, solar cell.
+Drift and diffusion currents in semiconductors, Hall effect and its applications, magnetoresistance, p-n junction layer formation and V-I characteristics, direct and indirect band gap semiconductors, construct ion and working of photodiode, LED, solar cell.